SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • Baldwin."

 The story is always the same.
 What is funny to me is that aviation safety managers compare SMS Pro to the competitors using "automobiles" instead of aircraft.
 They call SMS Pro the "Cadillac" or "Rolls Royce" of SMS databases.
 I'm not saying anything bad about our competitors.
-But SMS Pro's price is not out of line and is often less expensive than the competitors.
+But SMS Pro's price is not out of line and is often less expensive than competitors.

 We want to be your SMS Partner.